miron-alexandru/miron-alexandru/README.md

 ### Hello!

-#### I am Alex, a Python Developer with a strong foundation in the language and related frameworks.
+#### I am Alex, Proficient Python Developer with a strong foundation in the language and related frameworks.
 Continuously learning and expanding my skills, I also have practical experience with Django, as well as proficiency in HTML, CSS, and JavaScript.

 ### My Notable Projects